bareos/bareos/rest-api/README.md

 ### Installation

-Copy the rest-api directory to any place outside the source-tree and change into it.

-Change into the copied directory with _requirements.txt_, _bareos-restapi.py_ and _api.ini_
-* We recommend to create a dedicated Python environment for the installation:
+We recommend to create a dedicated Python environment for the installation in an own directory:

 ```
 python3 -m venv env
 # Activate the virtual environment inside the directory
 source env/bin/activate
 # Install dependencies into the virtual environment
-pip install -r requirements.txt
+pip install -i https://test.pypi.org/simple/ python-bareos-restapi
 ```

-Note: _requirements.txt_ contains a list of needed Python-modules, which will get installed by pip.
-The module _sslpsk==1.0.0_ is commented, because it requires an installed gcc and header files to be installed.
-Uncomment, if you want encrypted communication between the API and the Bareos director.
+Note: The optional module _sslpsk_ can be installed manually, if you want encrypted communication between the API and the Bareos director.

 ### Configuration

-Configure your Bareos Server in _api.ini_ adapting these 3 lines of configuration, so that it points to your director:
+The module directory contains a sample ini-file.
+Change into this directory (something like */lib/python3.x/site-packages/bareosRestapiModels* on most operating systems) and copy _api.ini.sample_ to _api.ini_ and adapt it to your director.
+Make sure to generate an own secret-key for the _JWT_ section.

+Your director configuration in _api.ini_ should look like:
 ```
 [Director]
 Name=bareos-dir